caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-03.md

 purpose.
 Then she turned around and no longer looked that mundane: her other eye was covered with fringe of hair; hiding behind it was stylish eye bandage.

 She sat down in front of me and smiled with a transient smile.
+When she looked me in the eyes, i was already captivated.

+...

+Oh, but this is not a romantic diary.
+Lets add some action.

+3..

+..2..

+.....1..

+Train started with mechanical sounds and hasted through the big city and away.